aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/save-images-worker-threads/_index.md

 ### Q5: Where can I purchase Aspose.PSD for Java?

 A5: To purchase Aspose.PSD for Java, visit the [purchase page](https://purchase.aspose.com/buy).

+### Q6: Can I convert a PSD to JPG using this approach?

+A6: Absolutely.
+Use `JpegOptions` as the `saveOptions` argument when calling `image.save(...)`.

+### Q7: How many threads should I spawn for optimal performance?

+A7: A good rule of thumb is to match the number of available CPU cores (`Runtime.getRuntime().availableProcessors()`), but always test with your workload.

+## Conclusion

+You’ve now mastered a **java image processing tutorial** that shows how to **save images with threads** using Aspose.PSD for Java.
+By encapsulating the save logic in a worker class and leveraging `InterruptMonitor`, you gain both speed and robustness.
+Feel free to expand this pattern to batch‑process folders, add progress reporting, or integrate it into a larger image‑processing pipeline.

+---

+**Last Updated:** 2025-12-25
+**Tested With:** Aspose.PSD for Java 24.10
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}